schiklen/HTManalysisCourse/CentreCourseProtocol.md

 This table then is studied using statistical techniques to distinguish treatments that are significantly affecting the secretion transport system.

-Followings are the literature is published with this dataset.
+The dataset has been published with the following literature:

 - Liebel, U., Starkuviene, V., Erfle, H., Simpson, J.C., Poustka, A., Wiemann, S., Pepperkok, R., 2003.
 A microscope-based screening platform for large-scale functional protein analysis in intact cells.
 FEBS Lett.
 554, 394–8. <http://www.ncbi.nlm.nih.gov/pubmed/17275941>